-NFL playoff picture: Texans join Falcons, Giants in postseason
+NFL playoff picture: Dolphins, Steelers, Chiefs round out AFC's six teams

 NFC: (1) Cowboys, (2) Falcons, (3) Lions vs. (6) Packers, (4) Seahawks vs. (5) Giants

-The Texans might end up with the worst record of any team in the playoffs, but they can relax during Week 17.
-A 12-10 win against the Bengals clinched the AFC South for Houston, making them the third team to lock up a playoff berth Saturday.

-Earlier, the Saints delivered a present to the Falcons, Giants and Redskins.
-New Orleans’ win against the Buccaneers clinched the NFC South for Atlanta and a wild-card berth for New York.
-The Redskins now root for the Cowboys on Monday, as a Lions loss plus a Redskins win would send Washington to the playoffs in front of the Packers-Lions loser next week.
+The Chiefs had clinched a playoff berth about a half hour before kickoff when the Steelers rallies past the Ravens.
+Pittsburgh’s win clinched the AFC North and the No. 3 seed in the conference because of better strength of victory than the fourth-seeded Texans.

+Pittsburgh’s win also clinched a playoff berth for the Chiefs, but Kansas City still holds out hope of catching the Raiders in the AFC West.

-That Packers-Lions game will decide the NFC North title.
-Detroit still would clinch a wild-card berth with a win Monday at the Cowboys.
+On Monday the Lions hope to clinch a wild-card berth with a win at the Cowboys.
+Next week’s Packers-Lions game was moved to Sunday night and will decide the NFC North title.

-Sunday’s doubleheader has huge playoff implications.
-The Steelers are trying to clinch the AFC North with a win against the Ravens, who are trying to take the division lead.
-And the Broncos are trying to keep their postseason hopes alive at the Chiefs, who still can catch the suddenly David Carr-less Raiders in the AFC West.

 All times Eastern. x-clinched playoff berth, y-clinched division title, z-clinched first-round playoff bye, *-clinched home-field advantage